pgdogdev/docs/docs/features/load-balancer/index.md

 ---
 next_steps:
-  - ["Health checks", "/features/healthchecks/", "Learn how PgDog ensures only healthy databases serve read queries."]
+  - ["Health checks", "/features/healthchecks/", "Learn how PgDog ensures only healthy databases are allowed to serve read queries."]
 ---

 # Load balancer overview

 PgDog operates at the application layer (OSI Level 7) and is capable of load balancing queries across multiple PostgreSQL replicas.
+This allows applications to connect to a single endpoint and spread traffic evenly between multiple databases.

 ## How it works

 When a query is sent to PgDog, it inspects it using a SQL parser.
-If the query is a read and PgDog configuration contains multiple databases, it will send that query to one of the replicas, spreading the query load evenly between all instances in the cluster.
+If the query is a read and the configuration contains multiple databases, it will send that query to one of the replicas.
+This spreads the query load evenly between all database instances in the cluster.

-If the configuration contains the primary as well, PgDog will separate writes from reads and send writes to the primary, without requiring any application changes.
+If the config contains a primary, PgDog will split write queries from read queries and send writes to the primary, without requiring any application changes.

 <center>
   <img src="/images/replicas.png" width="60%" alt="Load balancer" />
 </center>

-### Strategies
+### Algorithms

-The PgDog load balancer is configurable and can route queries using one of several strategies:
+The load balancer is configurable and can route queries using one of the following strategies:

 * Random (default)
 * Least active connections
 * Round robin

-Choosing a strategy depends on your query workload and the size of replica databases.
+Choosing the right strategy depends on your query workload and the size of replica databases.
 Each strategy has its pros and cons.
 If you're not sure, using the **random** strategy is usually good enough for most deployments.

 #### Random

-Queries are sent to a database based using a random number generator modulus the number of replicas in the pool.
+Queries are routed to a database based on a random number generator modulus the number of replicas in the pool.
 This strategy is the simplest to understand and often effective at splitting traffic evenly across the cluster.
-It's unbiased and assumes nothing about available resources or query performance.
+It's unbiased and assumes nothing about available resources or individual query performance.

-This strategy is used by **default**.
+This algorithm is used by **default**.

 ##### Configuration